BIG-MAP/FINALES2/README.md

 # Local installation of the package

-The FINALES2 repository has a file structures, which allows it to be installed like a regular Python package using pip.
+The FINALES2 repository has a file structure, which allows it to be installed like a regular Python package using pip.
 For this to work, please follow the steps below:

 1. Clone the repository to your local machine.